Home / Recipes / breakfast / Vegetarian Stuffed Marrow

 vegetarian stuffed marrow marinara

-Storing the Stuffed Marrows
+Saving the Stuffed Marrows for Later

 Stuffed marrows can be stored in the refrigerator, in an airtight container, for a couple of days.
 Freezing is not recommended.